Alton Coleman: Imprisonment of Brown

 Brown, who was originally sentenced to be executed in Ohio for her complicity in the crimes, had her death sentence commuted to life imprisonment by Governor Richard Celeste in 1991.
 In commuting Brown's sentence, Celeste cited her low IQ scores, ranging from 59 to 74, and her "master-slave" relationship with Coleman influencing her actions.
 Brown was one of eight Ohio death row inmates (including all four of Ohio's female death row inmates) to have her sentence commuted by Celeste, a staunch opponent of capital punishment, a week before he left office.

 Despite her non-violent history before the spree, Brown was initially unrepentant for her acts.
 During the sentencing phase of her first Ohio trial, she sent a note to the judge which read in part: "I killed the bitch and I don't give a damn.
 I had fun out of it."
 She was also given a death sentence for the murder of Tamika Turks in Indiana; however that sentence was ultimately commuted to 140 years imprisonment in 2018.

 Brown is currently serving her sentence without possibility of parole at the Dayton Correctional Institution in Dayton, Ohio.
 She finally expressed remorse for her crimes when she apologized to the victims' families in a video in 2005.

 Racial motive

 Some authorities believe that Coleman and Brown (both African-American) usually selected black victims because they knew they would blend in better in the black community, noting that their crimes lacked a racial motive.
 However, on page 184 in The Anatomy of Motive, John E. Douglas, a retired FBI profiler, states that Coleman, in the middle of a vicious sexual assault, "went into a practically incoherent tirade about how blacks were forcing him to rape and murder other blacks, as if that could somehow explain and justify his actions."
-Coleman and Brown left a racist slogan – all information is alleged – written in lipstick at the scene of the rape and murder of Tonnie Storey, one of their victims who was not African-American.
+Coleman and Brown left a racist slogan – all information is alleged – written in lipstick at the scene of the rape and murder of Tonnie Storey, one of their African-American victims.